YsrMh/AKS-K8S-HELM-OSB-Lab-L400/README.md

 WordPress to Kubernetes and OSBA will handle provisioning an Azure Database for MySQL and binding it to our WordPress installation.

+> **NOTE**: Both of the options below use Azure Storage mounted as Persistent Volumes (PV) in Kubernetes to persist WordPress data and share them across multiple containers.
+If you re-create a container without a PV, the data within the container is lost.
+Thus, WP media files need to be preserved.
+The issue with Azure Disks is that you can only mount them to one given cluster node at any given time.
+In other words, you cannot scale your application across nodes as your pods on the other nodes will not be able to mount the drives.
+Azure Files, on the other hand, supports being mounted to multiple nodes, but isn't nearly as performant (as of writing this lab).
+So choose wisely...

 ### Option 1: Install WordPress using Azure Disks as persistent storage
 ```console
 helm install azure/wordpress --name osba-quickstart --namespace osba-quickstart